 What is an auto transport terminal?

-Perks of terminal-to-terminal car transport
+Pros of terminal-to-terminal car transport

-If you are moving, preparing and scheduling is usually a top priority.
-You will need to have everything in a timetable scheduled down to the last minute.
-When you have to move your vehicles as well, shipping them on an exact date, and even time means paying a premium for expedited vehicle delivery.
-The other option is the standard open carrier car shipping service that requires you to have a window of 3 to 5 business days for pick-up of your vehicle.
+If you are relocating with a vehicle, you will need to schedule the shipping in advance to ensure timely delivery.
+The standard open carrier car shipping service requires a window of 3 to 5 business days for pick-up of your vehicle.

-Disadvantages of terminal-to-terminal car shipping.
+Cons of terminal-to-terminal car shipping.

-Transport to and from the terminal
+- Getting to and from the terminals

 If you have a friend or a relative willing to give you a ride – you are all set.
-Otherwise, you may find that the cost of getting to and from the designated terminal cancels out any saving you’ve earned by not booking door-to-door service.
+Otherwise, you may find that the cost of getting to and from the terminals cancels out any saving you’ve earned by not booking door-to-door service.

-Terminals storage fees
+- Terminals storage fees

-Vehicle delivery time
+- Vehicle delivery time

-Security of terminals
+- Security of terminals

 Another disadvantage of terminals is that they are not always fully secured.
 Your vehicle will be parked in an open air lot, exposed to the elements as well as possible vandalism and accidental damage.
 Most terminals are equipped with cameras, but often not with 24/7 security guard.